History of the River

 Pre 1970: Significant Pollution to Parramatta River (Prior to 1970 210 sites which discharged untreated or poorly treated industrial wastewater into the Parramatta River, but by 1985 this had reduced to 19 sites).

-1970: introduction of the Clean Waters Act (The Clean Waters Act of 1970 was introduced to improve water quality.
+1970: Introduction of the Clean Waters Act (The Clean Waters Act of 1970 was introduced to improve water quality.
 Waterfront industries and port activities were relocated as a greater appreciation of the waterways aesthetic and recreational values developed.
 Parameters for the River were developed to stimulate interest in improving degraded aspects of the river, its foreshores, landscapes, remnant vegetation, habitats and fauna).

 Late 1980s: Lake Parramatta unsuitable for swimming.